saieva/saieva.github.io/_posts/2022-11-15-Solving-the-Jane-Street-Software-Engineering-Mock-Interview-Problem.markdown

 ---
 layout: post
 title:  "Solving the Jane Street Software Engineering Mock Interview Problem"
-date:   2022-11-14 06:00:01 -0400
+date:   2022-11-15 06:00:01 -0400
 categories: Programming
 ---

-[JaneStreetWebsiteURL][Jane Street], the technically innovative trading firm in NYC, posted a software engineering mock interview on YouTube.
+[Jane Street][JaneStreetWebsiteURL], the technically innovative trading firm in NYC, posted a software engineering mock interview on YouTube.
 The [50 minute video][EngineeringMockInterviewYouTubeURL] problem solved a program to convert units from meters-to-inches and hours-to-seconds.
 The problem caught my interest (and seemed straightforwward enough) so I paused the video at 6:30 right after the requirements were described and decided to give it a go in Python.